 The first attaches a point to minor "moving violations" like speeding, illegal turns, and not making a complete stop.
-Two or more points are handed out when someone is caught driving far over the posted speed limit or breaking more serious traffic laws like reckless driving or driving under the influence.
+Two or more points are handed out when someone is caught driving far over the posted speed limit.
+They're also handed out if someone breaks more serious traffic laws like reckless driving or driving under the influence.

 Drivers who receive a certain number of points in a single year can expect to have their licenses revoked.
 This is usually the case if you have four or more points.

-The second type of points system that is used by a lot of states gives people two points for minor violations, and three, four, or five points for more severe ones.
+The second type of points system used by a lot of states gives people two points for minor violations.
+But they give three, four, or five points for more severe ones.
 Getting 12 points over three years in one of these states will likely result in a loss of license.

-One thing that tends to be true regardless of which kind of points system is in place in your state is that non-moving violations like parking tickets or citations linked to broken headlights or taillights usually don’t result in points being added.
+Non-moving violations like parking tickets or citations linked to broken headlights or taillights don’t result in points being added.

-In addition, more serious offenses like driving under the influence might not result in driver's license points being added to your driving record.
+And, more serious offenses like drunk driving might not result in driver's license points being added to your driving record.
 That’s because in most states the DMV skips a step and automatically suspends driver’s licenses after DUIs.

 In most states, points on your license will last for two or three years.
-There are plenty of exceptions, though, such as Nevada, where points associated with minor traffic violations only stay on a driver's record for a year.
+There are plenty of exceptions, though.
+States like Nevada, where points associated with minor traffic violations only stay on a driver's record for a year.
 It's always good to know how points on your driver's license will affect you in the long run.

-Another example of a state that strays from the norm is California, where points tied to DUIs or hit-and-run incidents stick around for a full 10 years.
+Another example of a state that strays from the norm is California.
+Points here are tied to DUIs or hit-and-run incidents stick around for a full 10 years.

-Given the often subtle differences that can be encountered in this area, you'll probably want to check with your DMV if want to know exactly how points are handled in your state.
+The differences in laws can be subtle.
+So you should check with your DMV if want to know exactly how points are handled in your state.

-Aside from waiting the required amount of time for the points on your record to disappear, there are a few other options for drivers wanting to clear their records of traffic infractions.
+One way is to wait the required amount of time for the points on your record to disappear.
+But there are a few other options for drivers wanting to clear their records of traffic infractions.

 One of the most common involves completing a defensive driving course (also sometimes referred to as "traffic school").

-Actually, in some cases, if you go through one of these classes shortly after you receive a citation, you can keep the infraction from ever appearing on your record.
-However, this is usually only true of fairly minor offenses.
+In some cases, it's important to go through one of these classes shortly after you receive a citation.
+You might be able to keep the infraction from ever appearing on your record.
+But this is usually only true of fairly minor offenses.

-An added bonus of going to traffic school is that it might provide you with a reduction in your car insurance premiums.
+An added bonus of going to traffic school is that it could lower your car insurance premiums.

-Another way to reduce the impact points can have on your license and your ability to drive without worry is to take your ticket to court and fight the accusations made against you.
+There's another way to reduce the impact points can have on your license and your ability to drive without worry.
+If you take your ticket to court and fight the accusations made against you and win.

 Doing so can get the charges against you dropped entirely.
 This would mean no points whatsoever would be added to your record.
 However, in some cases it may just result in them being reduced in some way.
 This should still benefit both your license and your wallet.
 Fewer points are likely to mean less of a hike in rates.

 A: Go to your state's DMV website and look for a link to check the status of your driver's license.
-You'll need to have your driver's license number ready plus other identifying information like your birth date, name, and Social Security number in order to retrieve your driver's license points and status.
+You'll need to have your driver's license number ready.
+You should also have your birth date, name, and Social Security number to retrieve your driver's license points and status.

-A: There are 17 states that currently consider texting while driving a moving violation.
-If you live in one of these states, then you can have points added to your driving record if you’re ticketed for that offense.
+A: There are 18 states that currently consider texting while driving a moving violation.
+If you live in one of them, points can be added to your driving record if you’re ticketed for texting.

 A: Do you live in New York?
-If so, were you cited because you had a child under the age of 16 in the car with you and that child wasn't wearing a seatbelt?
-In that case, points may be added to your license as a result of that particular offense.
+If so, were you cited because a child under 16 was in the car with you without wearing a seatbelt?
+In that case, points may be added to your license as a result of that offense.

-If you live elsewhere, though, or if you were the one not wearing a seatbelt, you should be in the clear.
-Although you'll want to check with your state's DMV if you want to be sure one way or the other.
+If you live elsewhere or if you were the one not wearing a seatbelt, you should be in the clear.
+But you'll want to check with your state's DMV if you want to be sure.

 A: Where you live can affect whether an infraction results in points added to your driving record.
 Let’s say you live in Maryland and get pulled over and can’t provide proof of insurance.
 This would get you points added to your record.
 Even if you don’t live in a state that uses points, your record might still be harmed.
 You might also face other penalties and fines as well.

 A: This is yet another situation that depends on where you live.
-In some states--like New Jersey, for example—you'll only have points tacked on to your driving record if an officer pulls you over for running a red light and gives you a ticket for it.
-In states like Arizona, you can get points on your record regardless.
+Some states will only add points to your driving record if an officer pulls you over and tickets you.
+But states like Arizona will put points on your record regardless.

 Find out how much points are affecting your insurance rates.
 Use our online form to compare quotes from top insurance companies.

 A: This varies from state to state.
-Check your state's DMV website for more information on how its point system works, how many points are assigned to your license for certain violations, and how to check your driver's license state to find out how many points are on your driving record.
+Check your state's DMV website for more information on how its point system works.
+It'll show how many points are assigned to your license for certain violations.
+You can also check your driver's license to find out how many points are on your driving record.

 QuoteWizard.com LLC has made every effort to ensure that the information on this site is correct, but we cannot guarantee that it is free of inaccuracies, errors, or omissions.
 All content and services provided on or through this site are provided "as is" and "as available" for use.
 QuoteWizard.com LLC makes no representations or warranties of any kind, express or implied, as to the operation of this site or to the information, content, materials, or products included on this site.
 You expressly agree that your use of this site is at your sole risk.